2023 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1. Are there any rare 2023 dimes?

-Genuine rarity exists only in mint errors—wrong planchet strikes, major off-center errors, and significant die breaks.
-High-grade circulation strikes (MS67 or above) also remain scarce due to handling during production and distribution.
+Genuine rarity exists in mint errors — wrong planchet strikes, major off-center errors, missing clad layer coins, and significant die breaks.
+High-grade circulation strikes at MS67 or above also remain scarce due to handling during production and distribution.
+As 2023 coins continue to be submitted for certification, new minor varieties such as die chips may be catalogued.

 2. Are 2023 dimes worth anything?